RGB-Schemes/oculus-start-bot/README.md

 ## Discord Bot - Register for Event
 ![Registering for an event on Discord](diagrams/discord-event-registration.png?raw=true)

+# Contributing
+When contributing, you will want to fork this project, and make your changes in your fork of this, after which you can submit a pull request to merge your changes back into the project.
+Please ensure that the unit tests still pass (and that you've added any additional ones to maintain good code coverage), and ensure that you have verified you are following the lint rules that have been setup.
+For commands to help with each of these things, see the next section.

 # Useful commands

  * `npm run build`      compile typescript to js
  * `npm run watch`      watch for changes and compile
  * `npm run test`       perform the jest unit tests
+ * `npm run lint`       perform a lint check across the code
+ * `npm run fix-lint`   fix any lint issues automatically where possible
  * `cdk deploy`         deploy this stack to your default AWS account/region
  * `cdk diff`           compare deployed stack with current state
  * `cdk synth`          emits the synthesized CloudFormation template